 2.1 Series Circuits

 In this project, components are connected in a series configuration.
 A series circuit provides only one path for current between two points so that the current is the same through each series component.
-[1]
+[1] If you would like to know more about series circuits, check out our blog.

 2.2 Light Emitting diode - LED